evlaV/steamos-log-submitter/API.md

   collecting and submitting logs.
 Useful for when a game is running and background activity should be minimized, without having to worry about the current value of `Enabled`.
+- `LastCollected` (`x`): A UNIX timestamp marking when the last log was collected.
+If no logs have been collected yet, this value is 0.
 - `LogLevel` (`u`): How verbose SLS's internal logging should be.
 Possible levels are taken from the Python `logging` module, and correspond to the values of the constants, from least verbose to most, `CRITICAL`, `ERROR`,